-The most engaging CVs we receive here at Six Degrees are the ones that not only say what they DO, but also what they have ACHIEVED throughout their career to date.
+The most engaging resumes we receive here at Six Degrees are the ones that not only say what they DO but also what they have ACHIEVED throughout their career to date.

-Importantly, these resumes give us clear insight and understanding into key skills and knowledge that may match our clients’ expectations.
+Importantly, these resumes give us clear insight and understanding of key skills and knowledge that may match our clients’ expectations.

-Reading CVs that incorporate and tailor relevant keywords, terminology and key phrases to reflect the outline of the role you have applied for (and correctly match your skills) makes it easier for us to identify the specific qualities we are hiring for.
+Reading resumes that incorporate and tailor relevant keywords, terminology, and key phrases to reflect the outline of the role you have applied for (and correctly match your skills) makes it easier for us to identify the specific qualities we are hiring for.

 - Be concise.
 Bullet points are better than paragraphs (Steve Jobs whose average PowerPoint slides had 40 words)

 - Expert appeal.
 Ditch the “Executive Summary” or “Career Objective” word count and tell us about areas of expertise you have come to excel in throughout your career.